JSter91/Develhope_Team2/README.md

-# Team Projects Showcase 🛠️

-Welcome to the showcase of team projects completed during my course at DevelHope.
-Here are three projects that highlight our collaborative efforts and skills development:

-## 1. Netflix Replica
+# Netflix Replica

+Welcome to the Netflix Replica project!
+This project is a collaborative effort by our team at DevelHope to replicate the popular streaming platform Netflix using only HTML and CSS.

+## Project Overview

-Our team worked on replicating the popular streaming platform Netflix using only HTML and CSS.
-Despite the simplicity of the tools, we aimed to capture the essence of the Netflix interface, focusing on layout, styling, and responsiveness.
+Our goal with this project was to recreate the Netflix interface, focusing on layout, styling, and responsiveness.
+Despite the simplicity of the tools used, we aimed to capture the essence of the Netflix user experience.

-- Project Path: `netflix-replica`

-## 2. Electronic Arts Website Replica

-In this project, our team recreated the website of Electronic Arts (EA) using HTML, CSS, and JavaScript.
-We paid close attention to detail, striving to emulate the design and functionality of the original site.
-Interactive features were implemented to enhance the user experience.
+## Technologies Used

-- Project Path: `ea-website-replica`
+- HTML

-## 3. Nebula: Space Travel Website

-For our final project, we conceptualized and developed Nebula, a fictional website dedicated to space travel experiences.
-Leveraging React.js and Node.js, we created an immersive platform that offers information about space destinations, booking options, and interactive features for users interested in space exploration.

-- Project Path: `nebula-space-travel-website`
+- CSS

-Feel free to explore each project and provide feedback.
+Feel free to explore the code and provide feedback.
 Thank you for checking out our work!